OfficeDev/msteams-client-docs-ref-typescript/nodejs/overview/msteams-client.md

 ## Microsoft Teams Live Share

-The [Live Share SDK](https://github.com/microsoft/live-share-sdk) is compromised of three sub-packages with features to help developers create more collaborative moments across Microsoft Teams.
+The [Live Share SDK](https://github.com/microsoft/live-share-sdk) is comprised of three sub-packages with features to help developers create more collaborative moments across Microsoft Teams.
 Live Share (sometimes called *Live Share core*) is for connecting to Fluid Framework through `sidePanel` and `meetingStage` for in meeting pop-up cards. *Live Share media* allows for media synchronization of video and audio during a Teams session. *Live Share canvas* adds annotation tools for whiteboard and PowerPoint presentations.

 ### Finding the library